Tips for Travel Anxiety

 A travel phobia, as with other phobias, is the result of a huge amount of fear and anxiety.
 It is maintained by avoidance and fearful apprehension.
 The more a person avoids traveling, the worse the problem seems.
 The more a person anticipates a negative outcome on traveling, the more he will avoid the situation.
 It is a vicious cycle that a person feels helpless to control.

-I lost count of the amount of journeys I had planned and abandoned.
+I lost count of the number of journeys I had planned and abandoned.
 The very thought of having to go shopping, because it meant traveling to the shops, terrorized me.
 The thought of having to take a bus into town scared me greatly and I would often ask others to do my shopping for me.
 I couldn’t go on holidays during the years I suffered, simply because I was too scared to travel on roads or use the rail service.
-The more I didn’t travel, the more apprehension build up stopped me from traveling.
+The more I didn’t travel, the more apprehension build-up stopped me from traveling.

 Medications for Anxiety

 There are various kinds of treatment or therapies to approach a fear of travel.
 Many people tend to rely on anti-anxiety medications such SSRI antidepressants, or benzodiazepines such as Xanax or Valium.
 If you have a travel phobia and you go to work for example, you may feel you have little choice but to take a medication.
 Such drug treatment however, is usually not a cure.